Skip to main content

 What is Request Metadata?

-Request Metadata allows you to enhance your API calls with custom data that enables powerful analytics and tracking.
+Request Metadata allows you to enhance your API calls with custom data that enables powerful analytics, tracking, and prompt template rendering.
 By adding metadata to your requests, you can:

 • Track user interactions across sessions